microsoft/MLOpsPython/docs/getting_started.md

 ## Setting up Azure DevOps

-We will use Azure DevOps for running the multi-stage pipeline with build (CI), ML training, and scoring service release (CD) stages.
+We'll use Azure DevOps for running the multi-stage pipeline with build (CI), ML training, and scoring service release (CD) stages.
 If you don't already have an Azure DevOps organization, create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 If you already have an Azure DevOps organization, create a [new project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).

 ## Get the code

 If you intend to contribute back to this repository, fork the project.
-Otherwise, use the [code template](https://github.com/microsoft/MLOpsPython/generate) which copies the entire code base to your own GitHub location with the git commit history restarted.
-This can be used for learning and following the guide.
+Otherwise use the [code template](https://github.com/microsoft/MLOpsPython/generate), which copies the entire code base to your own GitHub location with the git commit history restarted.
+You can use this for experimentation and following this guide.

 ## Create a Variable Group for your Pipeline

-We will use a variable group inside Azure DevOps to store variables and their values that we want to make available across multiple pipelines or pipeline stages.
+We'll create a *variable group* inside Azure DevOps to store values that we need across multiple pipelines or pipeline stages.
 You can either store the values directly in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#create-a-variable-group) or connect to an Azure Key Vault in your subscription.
-Please refer to the documentation [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#create-a-variable-group) to learn more about how to create a variable group and [link](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#use-a-variable-group) it to your pipeline.
+Check out the documentation [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#create-a-variable-group) to learn more about how to create a variable group and [link](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#use-a-variable-group) it to your pipeline.

 Navigate to **Library** in the **Pipelines** section as indicated below:

 ![Library Variable Groups](./images/library_variable_groups.png)